pedroos/NoperHash/Readme.md

 #### Generic version

-A fully genericized implementation (.NET 7.0) has been added in `NoperHashGeneric.cs`, with accompanying tests.
+A fully genericized implementation (.NET 7.0) has been added in `NoperHash.cs`, with accompanying tests.
 The generic version performs equally as well than the non-generic version.
+It is now the main version.

 ### Tests